Several Public Interest Litigation (PILs) challenge the constitutional validity of polygamy, nikah halala and other related Muslim marriage practices.

-1. Whether Section 2 Muslim Personal Law (Shariat) Application Act, 1937, insofar as it validates polygamy, nikah halala and other similar Muslim marriage practices, violates the right to equality and is discriminatory against women, in contravention of Articles 14 and 15 of the Constitution?
+1. Whether Section 2 of the Muslim Personal Law (Shariat) Application Act, 1937, insofar as it validates polygamy, nikah halala and other similar Muslim marriage practices, violates the right to equality and is discriminatory against women, in contravention of Articles 14 and 15 of the Constitution?

-2. Whether Section 2 Muslim Personal Law (Shariat) Application Act, 1937, insofar as it validates polygamy, nikah halala and other similar Muslim marriage practices, violates women's fundamental right to dignity flowing from Article 21 of the Constitution?
+2. Whether Section 2 of the Muslim Personal Law (Shariat) Application Act, 1937, insofar as it validates polygamy, nikah halala and other similar Muslim marriage practices, violates women's fundamental right to dignity flowing from Article 21 of the Constitution?

 3. Whether triple talaq, polygamy and nikah halala ought to be criminalised under Sections 498A, 375 and 494 of the Indian Penal Code, 1860 respectively?